Dark mode

 — GX70.
 The base is similar to the GX53 described above, but differs in the increased distance between the contacts.

 RX7s.
-This base has the shape of a flat rod with two contacts, one of which is recessed.
-The RX7s base is found in high-pressure gas-discharge lamps.
+This base has the form of a flat rod with two contacts, one of which is recessed.
+The RX7s base is found in high-pressure gas discharge lamps.

-- 2G7.
-A four-pin base, used similarly to the G23 described above - in compact fluorescent lamps with U-shaped bulbs.
-The difference between such lamps and models with G23, in addition to the number and shape of contacts, also lies in some operating features (in particular, they can be used with electronic ballasts, but there is no starter in the design).
+— 2G7.
+Four-pin base, used similarly to the G23 described above — in compact fluorescent lamps with U-shaped bulbs.
+The difference between such lamps and models with G23, in addition to the number and shape of contacts, also lies in some operating features (in particular, they can be used with electronic ballasts, and there is no starter in the design).

-- 2G11.
-Four-pin base, consisting of two pairs of contacts, the distance between which in each pair is 11 mm; in fact, it is a combination of two G-type (pair) socles.
+— 2G11.
+A four-pin base consisting of two pairs of contacts, the distance between which in each pair is 11 mm; in fact, a combination of two G-type bases (paired).
 Rarely used, mainly in compact energy-saving lamps.

 — B15d.
-Another type of bayonet base, similar to the B22 described above, but characterized by reduced dimensions.
-Also known as SBC - “Small Bayonet Cap”, that is, “small bayonet base” (as opposed to the “large” B22 and its variants).
+Another type of bayonet cap, similar to the B22 described above, but with smaller dimensions.
+Also known as SBC — “Small Bayonet Cap”, that is, “small bayonet cap” (as opposed to the “large” B22 and its varieties).

 — B22.
-A round base with a size of 22 mm, similar to type E mounts (see above), but without threads - instead, two pins are used, which, when installing the lamp, are fixed in the cutouts of the so-called socket. bayonet method.
-In addition to the fact that such a fastener connects and disconnects faster than a threaded one, it has another important advantage - the ability to withstand constant vibrations without weakening.
-Thanks to this, B22 has found application, in particular, among luminaires installed in transport.
+A round base with a size of 22 mm, similar to the E-type mounts (see above), but without a thread — instead, two pins are used, which are fixed in the socket cutouts during installation of the lamp using the so-called bayonet method.
+In addition to the fact that such a mount is quicker to connect and disconnect than a threaded one, it has another important advantage — the ability to withstand constant vibrations without loosening.
+Due to this, B22 has found application, in particular, among luminaires installed in transport.

 Consumption